 Fine.
 Glued binding.
 Trade paperback (UK).
 In Stock.
 100% Money Back Guarantee.
 Brand New, Perfect Condition, allow 4-14 business days for standard shipping.
 To Alaska, Hawaii, U.S. protectorate, P.O. box, and APO/FPO addresses allow 4-28 business days for Standard shipping.
 No expedited shipping.
 All orders placed with expedited shipping will be cancelled.
 Over 3, 000, 000 happy customers.

-Add this copy of The Teenage Brain: A Neuroscientist's Survival Guide to to cart. $23.03, new condition, Sold by GreatBookPrices rated 4.0 out of 5 stars, ships from Columbia, MD, UNITED STATES, published 2015 by Thorsons.
+Add this copy of The Teenage Brain: a Neuroscientist's Survival Guide to to cart. $19.17, good condition, Sold by Anybook rated 5.0 out of 5 stars, ships from Lincoln, UNITED KINGDOM, published 2015 by Thorsons.

 Choose your shipping method in Checkout.
 Costs may vary based on destination.